SalvaSherif2532/MICB475_Team7/README.md

 * Create our question
   * Which microbiome sampling site is the most alpha and beta diversity amongst COVID-19 patients?
   * Which microbial phyla are the most common across all microbiome sampling sites in COVID-19 patients?
+  * Are there specific microbial phyla that are associated with specific sampling sites in COVID-19 patients?
+Is this associated with RSI_d levels?

 ### February 6, 2025 Agenda
 * Review studies identified as usable